List of Squid Game characters: Introduced in Season 2

-In season 3 during the fourth game, he teams up with Myung-gi to kill the players as the hiders.
-After he loses Thanos's drugs, he votes to discontinue the game to no avail.
-During the fifth game, Nam-gyu, going through drug withdrawal, discovers that Min-su has the cross necklace containing the drugs.
-Min-su, fed up with Nam-gyu's bullying, throws the cross onto the bridge.
-Nam-gyu becomes the first player to venture onto the bridge in hopes of retrieving the cross, only to find out that there are no more drugs inside, causing a despondent Nam-gyu to be knocked off the bridge and fall to his death.

 Se-mi

 Se-mi, also known as Player 380, is portrayed by Won Ji-an.

 A tomboyish young woman, she allies herself with Min-su, trusting him due to his meek nature, and Thanos and his crew, believing she can manipulate them.
 However, all of her allies, even Min-su, end up deserting her at some point, and she is killed by Nam-gyu, Thanos' right hand man, during the O-team's riot to kill as many X-team members as possible.
 She later appears to Min-su as he hallucinates while taking Thanos' drugs, as Min-su is guilt-ridden for failing to protect her and letting her die.